 This doesn’t necessarily require that a board mentor spend huge amounts of time coaching a newer addition.
 Simply knowing who to contact when a new member has questions can be tremendously reassuring.
 When you pair your new members with a mentor, make sure they swap contact information.

-Step 5: Remember Nonprofit Board Training Is a Process
+Remember: Nonprofit Board Training Is a Process

-Training for nonprofit board members isn’t a one-time activity—it’s an ongoing process!
-It’s important to periodically check in with your board members and make sure everyone’s familiar with board requirements, important organizational procedures, fundraising guidelines, and other core information.
 If you recruit and onboard new members on a regular schedule (say, annually or biannually), schedule time in the first board meeting of that cycle to review board commitments with everyone.

 Board retreats are also an invaluable opportunity to train new and established board members alike on specific disciplines or activities.
 You could arrange an annual board retreat to teach them about fundraising, community engagement, or other skills that will be important during their time on your board.
-When your board member training is a regular part of your interactions with them, it will be easier for them to feel confident and capable of fulfilling their responsibilities.

 Nonprofit Board Training Will Help Board Members (and Your Nonprofit) Succeed